diennea/smtpsampler/README.md

   SMTP Sampler is a very simple but powerful command line tool you can use to bench your SMTP server.

-  Is is ispired by the historic "postal" SMTP Benchmark tool but it add some more feature, like SMTP Authentication
+  Is was ispired by the historic "postal" SMTP Benchmark tool, see https://doc.coker.com.au/projects/postal/

 ## Getting started